 The influence of Andalusian cuisine is unmistakable, with dishes like “gazpacho” and “salmorejo” offering refreshing relief on warm summer days.
-These cold tomato-based soups, infused with garlic, peppers, and olive oil, are culinary treasures of the region.
+These cold soups are made with tomatoes, garlic, peppers, and olive oil.
+They’re really popular in the region.
+There are many ways to make them, and cooks can be creative.
+Salmorejo is thicker and smoother because it has bread in it, while gazpacho is more like a thin soup.

 Of course, no exploration of this region’s gastronomy is complete without a taste of its wines.
 The vineyards, nestled against the backdrop of the Sierra Nevada, yield a variety of grapes that result in exceptional wines.
 From robust reds to crisp whites, each sip tells a story of the terroir and dedication of local winemakers.